doyouknw/AnagramChecker/README.md

 For example:
-The input will be of the form: enlist sinks red listen sort yellow silent rots skins inlets
+The input will be of the form:
+  -enlist
+  -sinks
+  -red
+  -listen
+  -sort
+  -yellow
+  -silent
+  -rots
+  -skins
+  -inlets

 The output will be as under:
-  enlist inlets listen silent
+  -enlist inlets listen silent
-  sinks skins
+  -sinks skins
-  rots sort
+  -rots sort
-  red
-  yellow
+  -red
+  -yellow